ginglis13/rustutils/README.md

 # rustutils

 A few basic coreutils implementations written in Rust.
+At the moment, only compatible on Unix.
 Contributions welcome.

 ## Building/Running